MvvsnmDevops4122/linux-administration/user-management-linux.md

 ---

-## 6. 📍 WHERE IS USER MANAGEMENT USED?
+## 6. 📍 Where is User Management Used?

 User management is commonly used in: